-When used as a stand-alone EVM, power can be applied to J3 directly.
-The user must be sure to reference the supplies to the appropriate grounds on that connector.
+When used as a stand-alone EVM, power can be applied to J3 directly, making sure to reference the supplies to the appropriate grounds on that connector.

+CAUTION

-CAUTION Verify that all power supplies are within the safe operating limits shown on the TLV320AIC32 data sheet before applying power to the EVM.
+Verify that all power supplies are within the safe operating limits shown on the TLV320AlC31 data sheet before applying power to the EVM.